Monday, 12 November 2012

 Over Owler Tor

-Beyond Over owler Tor, the path drops down to Whim Plantation before crossing a field and heading towards High Lees and back down into Hathersage.
-Before entering the wood, there's one last view of Over Owler Tor towering over the landscape below.
-It's classic Dark Peak scenery at its best.
+Beyond Over Owler Tor, the path drops down to Whim Plantation before crossing a field and heading towards High Lees and back into Hathersage.
+Before entering the woods, there is one last view of Over Owler Tor towering over the landscape below—classic Dark Peak scenery at its very best.

 Crossing the stone stile at Whim Plantation